-3. PBBs are a class of BFRs formerly used in the production of synthetic fibres and other polymers.
+3. Polybrominated biphenyls (PBBs) are a class of BFRs formerly used in the production of synthetic fibres and other polymers.
 They are additive flame retardants and thus are not chemically bound to the polymers to which they are added.
 Over the past four decades, the production and use of PBBs has been restricted progressively across the world.
-There are no permitted uses in the UK (except as laboratory standards).
-However because they are persistent in the environment, human exposures are likely to continue for decades at least.
 Within the EU, there are no specific regulatory limits for levels of PBBs in foods.

-4. PBBs have a biphenyl structure, to which bromine atoms are attached in varying numbers and positions, which results in 209 possible congeners (Figure 1).
+4. PBBs have a biphenyl structure, to which bromine atoms are attached in varying numbers and positions that distinguish 209 possible congeners (Figure 1).

 Commercially, they have been produced as technical mixtures, which have differed in their mix of individual congeners.